gerardiandre79/asljetsonyolov8/README.md

 # American Sign Language detector - NVIDIA Jetson Nano
 American Sign Language detection with Jetson Nano and YOLOv8

-Hello World!
-I am using GIT.

-This is my second commit.

-This is my third commit.

-Shashed Github README.

-Stash commit.

 # Citations
 This is a project for the Jetson Community and couldn't be possible without the effort of other developers:
   - https://developer.nvidia.com/embedded/community